grimm00/networking-learning/README.md

 ### Phase 4: Analysis & Security (Week 7-8)
 - Use `04-network-analysis/` tools for troubleshooting
+- Master nmap for network discovery and port scanning
+- Master tshark for packet capture and analysis
-- Implement security measures in `05-security/`
+- Implement security measures in `08-security/`
 - Learn about firewalls, VPNs, and encryption

 ### Phase 5: Advanced Topics (Week 9-10)